pytchlang/pytch-tutorials/script-by-script-boing/tutorial.md

 Can you think of other changes or improvements?

-**TODO FOR TUTORIAL AUTHOR: Check all numbers (eg thresholds for “off the edge”) match text/code.
-Review other TODOs in text.**

 ### Credits

 **TODO: Check progress trail doesn’t make the colun too wide on narrow